Board Governance Training

-Certification is based on successful engagement by the 5-member board leadership team in the four days of training, subsequent meeting of the coach with the full board, and appropriate steps being taken to accomplish the Five Strategic Action Plan.
+Certification is based on successful engagement by the 5-member board leadership team in the four days of training, subsequent meeting of the coach with the full board, and appropriate steps being taken to accomplish the Five Strategic Action Steps.
 Qualifying boards will be recognized at the subsequent ABHE Annual Meeting with the Excellence in Board Governance certificate.

 Each institution will be assigned a coach with extensive experience in higher educational governance effectiveness.
 The coach will work with the board leadership team (BLT) and will be available for consultation throughout the entire training process — resulting in the crafting of a Five Key Strategic Actions plan.
 Institutions may request a preferred coach from the following list of coaches who have helped design this program.

 JAMES BARNES – Former President, of Indiana Wesleyan University, ABHE Senior Fellow

-JOHN DERRY – Retiring President of Hope International University
+JOHN DERRY – Former President of Hope International University

 SCOTT RODIN – Former President of Eastern Seminary, ABHE Senior Fellow